jabk81220/Hybrid-Identity-with-Entra-ID/Labfiles/Lab03-Implement-and-use-PIM.md

 10. On the **Settings** tab, under **Assignment type**, select **Eligible (1)**.

-   - **Eligible** assignments require the member of the role to perform an action to use the role.
+   - **Eligible** assignments require the member of the role to act to use the role.
 Actions might include performing a multi-factor authentication (MFA) check, providing a business justification, or requesting approval from designated approvers.

    - **Active** assignments do not require the member to perform any action to use the role.
 Members assigned as active have the privileges always assigned to the role.